Hans G. Furth: Career in North America

 Fürth received a master's degree in clinical psychology from the University of Ottawa in 1954 and a doctorate degree in psychology from Portland State University in 1960.
 In the same year, he became a professor of psychology at Catholic University of America, in Washington, D.C.

-Fürth wrote ten published books on child development since 1966.
+Fürth wrote ten published books on child development between 1966 and 1999.
 One of them, Piaget and Knowledge: Theoretical Foundations (published by Prentice-Hall in 1969) became a bestseller.
 After retiring from full-time teaching in 1990, Fürth focused on writing about his past and completed a manuscript entitled "Society Faces Extinction: The Psychology of Auschwitz and Hiroshima."
 He wrote the essay "One million Polish rescuers of hunted Jews?" published in the Journal of Genocide Research.

 Hans G. Fürth specialized in developmental psychology.
 His earliest book, Thinking Without Language: Psychological Implications of Deafness, was an examination of the silent language of the deaf and its teaching methods.
 Fürth found that deaf children had cognitive skills comparable to hearing children, even when they had neither verbal nor sign language.
 He argued in favor of educating deaf children in sign language rather than mainstreaming, which was the prevailing method at the time.